 Do you know someone who has questions about Halloween, or about the evil and darkness often associated with the day?
 Share this page with them.

 On the other hand, others recognize that Halloween, the eve of “All Saints’ Day” (November 1), is also associated with Martin Luther and the Reformation.
 They celebrate the religious freedoms won at that time in history.
 Since each of these perspectives contain truth, it is difficult to know how to respond.

 We encourage each family to develop their own approach to Halloween based on their own convictions and the options for celebration available to them.
 The responsibility to make this decision rests on the adults in the family, not the children.
 The peer pressure on children is far too great for them to be objective.
 Certainly, providing a safe, fun environment must be a priority.

 Some parents adapt the traditional Halloween practices, while others develop totally different alternatives.
 These alternatives may include fall festival parties where children are encouraged to dress in a particular theme such as positive cartoon or book characters, famous historical characters, or Bible heroes.

 Carrying out that theme with simple acting can be fun and an opportunity for teaching values.
 Children will always be attracted to costumes and treats; finding positive ways to enjoy these pleasures is the primary challenge for caring adults.

 If you decide to make a major change in the way your family celebrates Halloween, you may not need to do all the work yourself.
 We would encourage you to contact churches in your area to determine what activities are being planned.

 Rather than separate completely from the night’s activities, some Christians give Gospel tracts along with treats to children who come to their homes and make Halloween an opportunity to witness for Christ.
 Others offer safe places for lighthearted fun.

 Want to share the Gospel with your neighbors?
-Download a kid-friendly Steps to Peace with God booklet to give to trick-or-treaters.
+Download a Steps to Peace with God booklet to give to trick-or-treaters.